Death benefit disputes

 Couples can make binding superannuation agreements about how the superannuation will be divided if their relationship fails.

 Disputes about total and permanent disability benefits are also common, since a determination of whether the member is disabled as defined by the trust deed must be made.
 Such benefits are often provided by way of an insurance policy between the trustee and an insurance company.
 So, a dispute can also arise as to whether the person is disabled as defined in the insurance contract.

 Other disputes can arise about whether a person is covered by insurance at a particular time, and by which insurance company.
 These disputes occur because the trustee has changed insurer.
 The question of when incapacity occurs and which insurer is liable at that time can also arise.

 The definition of “total and permanent disability” varies between trust deeds.
 A common definition requires the member to have been absent from work due to disability for at least six months.
-Also, the trustee must think that the member is unlikely to ever again work in any profession, trade or occupation for which the member is reasonably fitted by education, training or experience.
+The trustee must also think that the member is unlikely to ever work in any profession, trade or occupation for which the member is reasonably suited by education, training or experience.

-Other common definitions require the member to be unlikely, in the trustee’s opinion, ever to engage in the member’s usual occupation (an easier test for the member to satisfy), or to engage in any gainful occupation (a more difficult test).
-“Any gainful occupation” might mean any occupation that the member is reasonably capable of undertaking, having regard to their education, experience or training, or that the member could reasonably be trained to perform.
+Other common definitions require the member to be unlikely, in the trustee’s opinion, to ever again work in their usual occupation (an easier test for the member to satisfy), or to engage in any gainful occupation (a more difficult test).
+“Any gainful occupation” means any occupation that the member is reasonably capable of undertaking, considering their education, experience or training, or that the member could reasonably be trained to perform.
 Therefore, a person who is physically capable of performing a clerical job but cannot read or write may be unable to engage in “any gainful occupation”.

 Trustees often, but not always, finance the provision of death and total and permanent disability benefits through a group life insurance policy.
 Where the trustee is a commercial organisation, the insurer is usually a related company.